mistadikay/doob/README.md

 *TODO*

 ### DataFetcher
 `DataFetcher` allows you to automate data requesting.
-Every time someone is trying to get data that is not exists yet, `DataFetcher` will try to find a suitable `matcher` that you provided in declarative way and calls its callback.
+Every time someone is trying to get data that is not exists yet, `DataFetcher` will look for a suitable `matcher` that you provided and calls its callback.
 Take a look at the example for a better understanding:

 ```js
 import React from 'react';